 Idaho Juvenile Rule 59.
 Transition to Successful Adulthood Plan and Extended Foster Care (C.P.A.)

-(a) If a child is in the legal custody of the department or an authorized agency, the court shall conduct a hearing no later than sixty (60) days prior to the youth’s eighteenth (18) birthday for the purpose of discussing and reviewing the youth’s transition to successful adulthood plan.
-Failure to conduct a hearing within sixty (60) days does not preclude the court from considering a transition plan or ordering extended foster care.
-The court shall review the plan with the youth to ensure the plan provides the services necessary for the youth to successfully transition to adulthood.
+(a) Hearing on Youth’s Transition Plan.
+If a child is in the legal custody of the department or an authorized agency, the court must conduct a hearing no later than 60 days prior to the youth’s 18th birthday to discuss and review the youth’s transition to successful adulthood plan.
+Failure to conduct a hearing within 60 days does not preclude the court from considering a transition plan or ordering extended foster care.
+The court must review the plan with the youth to ensure the plan provides the services necessary for the youth to successfully transition to adulthood.
 The hearing may be combined with a permanency or review hearing.

-(b) The department shall file the youth’s transition plan no later than seven (7) days prior to the hearing.
+(b) Youth’s Transition Plan and Extension of Foster Care.
+The department must file the youth’s transition plan no later than 7 days prior to the hearing.
 The plan shall include the youth’s desire regarding extended foster care.
-If the youth wishes to remain in foster care beyond age eighteen (18), the court may extend foster care under I.C. § 16-1622(5) if the youth is:
+If the youth wishes to remain in foster care beyond age 18, the court may extend foster care under I.C. § 16-1622(5) if the youth is:

 (1) completing secondary education or a program leading to an equivalent credential;